bradhowes/SimplyPhaser/README.md

 This effect is based on a design described in the excellent book ["Designing Audio Effects Plugins in C++"](https://www.amazon.com/Designing-Audio-Effect-Plugins-C-dp-1138591939/dp/1138591939/ref=dp_ob_title_bk) by [Will Pirkle](https://www.willpirkle.com).
 His design uses six all-pass filters to do the phase shifting in 6 overlapping bands ranging from 16Hz to 20kHz.
-In the book, he mentions that his design was "derived from the analog ciruit in the _National Semiconductor (NSC) Audio/Radio Handbook_, a 1970s source of old
+In the book, he mentions that his design was "derived from the analog circuit in the _National Semiconductor (NSC) Audio/Radio Handbook_, a 1970s source of old
 App Notes from National Semiconductor...
 The NSC design used six 1st order all-pass stages that were modulated from a common LFO."

 You can find Pirkle's implementation in the [fxobjects.h](https://github.com/bradhowes/SimplyPhaser/blob/9f06b552f06b301a14b65400cbc8b57a319a271b/Shared/Kernel/Pirkle/fxobjects.h#L3537) file.
 Note that the effect